kishoreyuvan/ember-key-navigation/README.md

 </EmberKeyNavigation>

 ```
-Your Own Nav Item component must be sub class of `keyNavigationItem` component.
+The Own Nav Item component must be sub class of `keyNavigationItem` component.

 ``` js